HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2/customizations.md

         6. Add styling overrides to the `index.css` file

-        7. Check the new theme module via the theme analyzer
+        7. Verify the `index.css` stylings by clicking the **Sub-Contribution** link
             ![Screenshot](../../assets/HCL_Search_Theme_Analyzer_New_Module.png)

-            Click on the `Sub-Contribution` link to verfy the `index.css` stylings.
+2. Use the new custom CSS module in a theme profile

-2. Use the new custom css module in a theme profile
+    Edit the `../PractitionerStudio/profiles/profile_search_v2.json` and add the new unique module ID to the profile.

-    Adjust the `../PractitionerStudio/profiles/profile_search_v2.json` and add the new unique module ID to the profile
+3. Open DX and start a new search

-3. Open DX and start a new search, now you should see your styling overrides
+    Your styling changes should be visible when you start a new search.

-### Provide a custom CSS theme module with all search stylings and some styling adjustments
+## Provide a custom CSS theme module with all search stylings and some styling adjustments

 1. Download the current stylings via the Theme analyzer
     ![Screenshot](../../assets/HCL_Search_Theme_Analyzer.png)

     For more information please check this [instruction](../components/#getting-the-default-theme-modules) here.

-2. Adjust the stylings
+2. Edit the stylings
     - Please use a formatting tool to get a formatted version of the CSS content
     - Now you can adjust some stylings